AdithyaSabarishSaravanan/Adithya_Sabarish_repo/Artificial_intelligence/8_puzzle_game_search_algorithms/readme.md

-Implementation different search algorithms:
+__Different search algorithms such as Breadth first search, Depth first search, Iterative deepening and A-star algorithms were implemented.__

-A-star based heuristic approach is proven to be the best for the 8 puzzle game.
+A-star based heuristic approach is proven to be the best for the 8 puzzle game and was able to solve upto depth level 31 (31 moves to reach goal state).